smfo/whatILearntToday/Frontend/React/Tips og triks/ngFor.md

 ## Using map

 When looping through variables we use map.
-The mapping has to return something, therefore you should check be.\
+The mapping has to return something, therefore you should first check that the array is not empty.\
 Both in jsx and the javascript we can return both html and objects.

 ```javascript